kwthr8/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see into the future
+It lets you see all of your history

 ## Question 13